PROGRAMACIÓN | ||

 the Philosophy,

-and Science, Technology and Society (STSC) programs.
+Politics and Economics (PPE) and Science, Technology and Society (STSC) programs.
 Check with your academic advisor in these programs to confirm

 exactly how you can count the course.